smittytone/BuildAPIAccess/README.md

 ### - (void)killAllConnections ###

 Immediately halt all in-flight connections to the impCentral API, including log streams.

+## Class Methods: Pagination ##

+### - (void)setPageSize:(NSInteger)size ###

+Set the maximum number of data items which will be returned by the impCentral API when the instance calls an endpoint that returns data sets.
+The value of *size* should be between 1 and 100, inclusive.

+### - (BOOL)isFirstPage:(NSDictionary *)links ###

+Used by the instance to determine whether a page of data is the first of many.
+This may also be the last page if the number of returned items is less than the page maximum.

+*links* is an NSDictionary derived from the JSON data returned by the API.

+### - (NSString *)nextPageLink:(NSDictionary *)links ###

+Used by the instance to get the URL (as a string) of the next page of data in the sequence.

+*links* is an NSDictionary derived from the JSON data returned by the API.

+### - (NSString *)getNextURL:(NSString *)url ###

+Used by the instance to obtain the query string from the URL pointing to the next page of data in the sequence.

 ## Class Methods: Utilities ##